godotengine/godot-website/collections/_download/windows.md

 content_note: |
   <p>
-    <strong>Note:</strong> The 32-bit .NET binaries do not run on 64-bit Windows systems at the time being.
-Make sure to export 64-bit .NET binaries for your 64-bit target platforms.
+    <strong>Note:</strong> The .NET binaries run only on Windows systems with the matching architecture, running under emulation is not supported at the time being.
+Make sure to export .NET binaries for all target platforms (x86_64, x86_32, and arm64).
   </p>

 content_instructions: |